zebbern/DorkHuntz/README.md

 ## 📤 Contribution Guidelines

 We ❤️ contributions!
-If you’d like to improve **PremiumOSINT**, follow these steps:
+If you’d like to improve **Gui-Dorking**, follow these steps:

 1. **Fork** the repository.
 2. **Create** a new branch: `feature/your-feature-name`.
 3. **Commit** your changes with a descriptive message.
 4. **Submit a Pull Request (PR)** and wait for review.

-📖 Read our [Contribution Guidelines](https://github.com/zebbern/PremiumOSINT/CONTRIBUTING.md) for more details.
+📖 Read our [Contribution Guidelines](https://github.com/zebbern/Gui-Dorking/CONTRIBUTING.md) for more details.

 ---

 ## 📜 License

-PremiumOSINT is licensed under the **MIT License**.
-See the [LICENSE](https://github.com/zebbern/PremiumOSINT/blob/main/LICENSE) file for details.
+Gui-Dorking is licensed under the **MIT License**.
+See the [LICENSE](https://github.com/zebbern/Gui-Dorking/blob/main/LICENSE) file for details.

 ---